BleuLlama/LLPdTools/README.md

 And now, in that directory, if you just type "make" it will build for 1.x and run it in the 2.x simulator.
 You can of course override it, copy it, whatever... or don't use it at all. :D

+# pdxinfo-extract.sh

+This tool is used by the makefile to extract the app name and the build/version number to be used for the 'dist' task, building the zip file.